iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 In my opinion, the chicken is a stopgap, a temporary bandaid to solve a problem, and it does not imbue the model with understanding or cognition.
 This distinction is central to ongoing discussions in AI about the nature of intelligence, consciousness, and the difference between simulating aspects of human thought and actually replicating the underlying cognitive processes.

-### Whether LLMs are deterministic or stochastic depends on your point of view
+### Whether LLMs are deterministic or stochastic depends on your point of view.

 Your perspective on this will change depending on whether you focus on the neural network architecture itself or instead consider the complete text generation process, which includes our beloved chicken.